cjddmut/Unity-2D-Platformer-Controller/README.md

 **Ignore Movement After Jump Duration** - How long the motor should ignore horizontal input movement after a wall jump or corner jump.
 This can allow better feeling wall jumps.

+**Valid Normalized Interaction Area** - This is the size of a valid check (normalized to collider height) that will consider wall interactions valid.
+Starts from the top of the collider and moves down.

 **Wall Interaction Threshold** - The input threshold for wall clings, corner grabs, and slides.
 Could be set to higher to prevent unwanted sticking to walls.

 **Wall Interaction Cooldown** - Cooldown for allowing slides, clings, and corner grabs.
 This may be necessary if the motor can slide down a vertical moving platform.
 If they don't exist then this can be 0.